Vanshikashah318/pathreview/JOURNAL.md

 **Feedback received:** [x] Yes (peer review via Slack)  [ ] No — still awaiting review

-(No maintainer/reviewer comments on the PR itself — per the Summer 2026 note, PR reviewer feedback isn't provided.
-The feedback below came from peer review in Slack during Week 9.)

 **Summary of feedback:**
 aishadeveloper reviewed the draft PR and raised five things: (1) the pre-commit bypass wasn't needed — the `ruff`-flagged unused `all_chunks` local was in a file